Making Exercise Healthy Medicine

 - My work is not alternative medicine.
-This is evidence-based sports medicine techniques, applied to real life - where you actually need it.
+This is evidence-based, tested sports medicine techniques, applied to real life - where you actually need it.
 Many call it innovative.
 I call it simple standard-of-care.

 - Neck pain and upper back pain, rotator cuff tears, and most pain in the upper body and shoulder area, are not a disease or "condition" or something that once you have, you have it for life.
 It can be an injury like a sprained ankle, that with a little common sense and information, can heal and you can be better than before.
-Often it is not even that serious, you are just sitting, moving, and holding your neck in a painful tight way.
-No exercises are needed to fix that.

 - You do not need to give up impact activities like running or martial arts, give up weights or heavy occupational work, or activities you love.